input-output-hk/marlowe/response-to-audit-report.md

 >
 > The name of the function can be more precise.
 Perhaps `moneyInPaymentToParty` or `moneyInExternalPayment` would work.

-The theory was refactored into AssetsPreservation and the function is now called `assetsInExternalPayment`
+The theory was refactored into AssetsPreservation and the function is now called `assetsInExternalPayment`.

 ### 2.4.3 Typo in section name *(Severity: Low)*